i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

     1. Build the circuit as shown in the Minecraft screenshot:

         1. Place two redstone lamps with at least one space between them.
-        2. Place a lever on each lamp—these represent inputs `A` and `B`.
+        2. Place a lever on each lamp (these represent inputs `A` and `B`).
         3. On the other side of each lamp, place a redstone repeater facing away to act as a diode.
         4. Run dust lines from each repeater and merge them into a single output line.
         5. Connect this line to another redstone lamp for output `Y`.

-    2.  **Engineering Note:** When building this OR gate, you might notice that merging dust lines directly from the lamps without repeaters can cause "back-powering"—powering one lamp might light the other, even if its lever is off.
+    2.  **Engineering Note:** When building this OR gate, you might notice that merging dust lines directly from the lamps without repeaters can cause "back-powering."
+Powering one lamp might light the other, even if its lever is off.
 The repeaters prevent this by acting as diodes, letting signals flow out but not back in.
     3. Test all four combinations from the truth table (`0,0`, `0,1`, `1,0`, `1,1`).
     4.  **Verification:** Confirm the output lamp matches the truth table for each test.